usrbinnc/netcat-cpi-kernel-module/README.md

 make
 ```

 Building will take a long time.
 Hang with it.
 Building also requires several gigabytes of memory.
-We're not totally sure why, but we think it is because because the compiler is making lots of copies of several large, static arrays that contain track data.
+We're not totally sure why, but we think it is because the compiler is making lots of copies of several large, static arrays that contain track data.

 Listening
 ---------

-After you build, run you need to load the module and see if it is working, so you can run:
+After you build, you need to load the module and see if it is working, so you can run:

 ```
 sudo insmod netcat.ko